FrancesCoronel/personal-website-v3/site/content/speaking.md

 You can find [my biography](/bio/) on my website which includes different lengths of my bio and speaker images.

 If you'd like me to speak at an event, don't hesitate to [contact me](/contact).

+## Upcoming Events

+- October 16th, 2018 at 6 pm
+  - "Real Talk: Finding your voice in Tech" at Asana
+- November 8th, 2018 at 7:40 pm
+  - "Progressive Web Apps 101" at Hack Reactor